 Overview of Enrollment Process

-- Determine if you meet the eligibility requirements to participate in this exchange program by contacting the exchange program coordinator at your university.
+- Determine if you meet the eligibility requirements to participate in this exchange program by consulting with your international department or academic department

-- View courses offered at University of Michigan-Flint and complete the Learning Agreement with your Academic Coordinator
+- If approved by your institution, view courses offered at University of Michigan-Flint and complete the Learning Agreement with your home campus Academic Coordinator

-- Submit an application and requested documents (top-left corner of this page) to UM-Flint and complete all required steps at your home campus
+- Submit an application and requested documents to UM-Flint and complete all required steps at your home campus

 - Arrive to UM-Flint in time to attend International Student Orientation